iGeNeTeL/RE7/README.md

 - **Wall Hack:** See nearby items even through walls.

 - **Damage Adjustment:** Change the damage of your weapons to anything you want.
 You can even increase it to a high number so you can kill all enemies with one hit.

+- **Size:** Adjust the size of all enemies to any value you desire.

+- **Freeze:** Freeze the position of all enemies, preventing them from moving.

+- **Reload Speed:** Customize the reload speed of your guns to your preference.

 - **Money Cheat (Nightmare DLC):** Adjust the amount of in-game currency available to the player in Nightmare DLC.